1928 Okeechobee hurricane: Meteorological history

 As the storm neared the Lesser Antilles, it continued to intensify.
 Between 17:30 and 18:30 UTC on September 12, the hurricane's eye moved over Guadeloupe with a barometric pressure of 940 mb, suggesting maximum sustained winds of 140 mph, or Category 4 intensity on the Saffir–Simpson scale.
 Continuing to the west-northwest, the hurricane passed about 10 mi south of Saint Croix before approaching Puerto Rico.
 On September 13, the 15 mi eye crossed Puerto Rico in eight hours from the southeast to the northwest, moving ashore near Guayama and exiting between Aguadilla and Isabela.

 A ship near the southern coast reported a pressure of 931 mbar, and the cup anemometer at San Juan reported sustained winds of 160 mph before failing.
 As the wind station was 30 mi north of the storm's center, winds near the landfall point were unofficially estimated as high as 200 mph.
 On this basis, the hurricane is believed to have made landfall in Puerto Rico as a Category 5 hurricane on the Saffir-Simpson scale, although there was uncertainty in the peak intensity, due to the large size and slow movement of the storm.

 After emerging from Puerto Rico, the hurricane had weakened to winds of about 140 mph, based on a pressure reading of 941 mbar at Isabela.
 The storm brushed the northern coast of Hispaniola while moving west-northwestward, gradually restrengthening.
 On September 15, it passed within 35 mi of Grand Turk, by which time the winds increased to 155 mph.
 The storm continued through the Bahamas as a strong Category 4 hurricane, passing near Nassau at 10:00 UTC on September 16.
 Initially, Richard Gray of the U.S. Weather Bureau was optimistic that the storm would spare South Florida.
-However, at 00:00 UTC on September 17, the large hurricane made landfall in southeastern Florida near West Palm Beach, with estimated winds of 145 mph.
+However, at 00:00 UTC on September 17, the large hurricane made landfall in southeastern Florida near Palm Beach, with estimated winds of 145 mph.
 This was based on a pressure reading of 929 mbar in the city, which at the time was the lowest pressure reading in the mainland United States; this broke the previous record of 935 mbar set during the 1926 Miami hurricane.
 Peak gusts were estimated near 160 mph at Canal Point.